Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 The origins of the MVVM pattern lead back to Microsoft and it continues to be used in modern Windows development.

 So what is the View Model in the iOS reality?
 It is basically UIKit independent representation of your View and its state.

+Bindings come out of box for the OS X development, but we don’t have them in the iOS toolbox.
+Of course we have the KVO and notifications, but they aren’t as convenient as bindings.

 ## In Class Activity II (30 min)